§ Trust Spanning Protocol (TSP) Specification

 normally and after TSP_OPEN

-it MUST process the payload header information to see if routing hops are present.
+it MUST process the control payload information to see if routing hops are present.
 If they are, the intermediary MAY consult other administrative or operational conditions then decide to forward the message payload to the next hop identified by the first VID in the list.
 The forwarded message will use that VID as VID_rcvr

 and remove it from the list before forwarding.